spinnaker/governance/rfc/website-revamp.md

 ### Documentation Features

 * Versioned documentation that corresponds to Spinnaker versions.
 This is a small widget in the top nav.
 See [K8s docs](kubernetes.io/docs/home) for an example.
+  - The version navigation widget will show the current version as default and include up to four previous versions.
+  - We are currently working on a release handbook.
+Authors push PRs for new features to a `dev-[future-release]` branch.
+Authors push PRs addressing issues in the current documentation to `master`.
+So the PR process for most docs committers will not change.
+  - Docs PRs would not be pushed to a previous release branch unless a code patch was cherry picked to a previous branch.
+In that case, the Docs PR would be pushed to master and cherry picked to the previous branch.

 * Page-level table of contents that is always visible.
 This provides context and makes navigation within a page easier.
 See [Istio docs](https://istio.io/docs/concepts/what-is-istio/) for an example.

 ## Drawbacks